abdullamuhammad/finite-delta/README.md

    2. Go into directory and pip install.

-      We recommend installing in editable mode, which allows the source code (in /finite-delta/src/finitedelta/) to be edited without requiring pip installation every time to update functions.
+      I recommend installing in editable mode, which allows the source code (in /finite-delta/src/finitedelta/) to be edited without requiring pip installation every time to update functions.

       ```
       cd finite-delta